SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ## Task 7 - Building a Simple Web Server (`http`)
-Another useful built-in module is `http`, which makes it easy to create a simple HTTP server.
+Another useful built-in module is `http`, which makes it extremely easy to create a simple HTTP server.

 Edit `index.js` as follows: